ansys/pyansys-geometry/doc/source/getting_started/docker.rst

 see `Install Docker Engine <https://docs.docker.com/engine/install/>`_ in the Docker documentation.

 .. note::
-    Currently, the Geometry service backend is only delivered as a Windows Docker container.
+    Currently, the Geometry service backend is mainly delivered as a Windows Docker container.
     As such, this container only runs on a Windows machine.
 Furthermore, certain Docker Desktop versions for Windows are not properly configured for running Windows Docker containers.
 For more information, see :ref:`Running Windows Docker containers <ref_docker_windows>`.